kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 ## The shortcomings of dbt core: why many practitioners consider alternatives

 [dbt](https://www.getdbt.com/) is the go-to solution for anything regarding transformation and data modeling with SQL nowadays.
-It’s used by top-notch companies, [can scale quite well](https://www.getdbt.com/blog/new-dbt-cloud-features-announced-at-coalesce-2023), and has a great community of users.
+Some of the largest companies rely on dbt, and dbt [can scale quite well](https://www.getdbt.com/blog/new-dbt-cloud-features-announced-at-coalesce-2023), and has a great community.

 Still, it has some flaws: